AdobeDocs/dynamic-media-classic.en/help/using/quick-start-mixed-media-sets.md

 See [Create a Mixed Media Set](creating-mixed-media-set.md#creating-a-mixed-media-set).

-## 4. Set up Mixed Media viewer presets
+## 4. Set up Mixed Media Viewer Presets

 Adobe Dynamic Media Classic comes with default viewer presets for Mixed Media Sets.
-Administrators can create or modify Mixed Media Set viewer presets.
+Administrators can create or modify Mixed Media Set Viewer Presets.

-When setting up a Mixed Media Set viewer preset, add the viewer presets for all the other assets in your set.
-For example, if your Mixed Media Set includes videos, add a video viewer preset to the Mixed Media Set viewer preset.
+When setting up a Mixed Media Set Viewer Preset, add the viewer presets for all the other assets in your set.
+For example, if your Mixed Media Set includes videos, add a video viewer preset to the Mixed Media Set Viewer Preset.
 You can also add a soundtrack to the viewer.
 This soundtrack plays while the viewer is open, but does not play when a video is active.

 See [Set up a Mixed Media Set Viewer Preset](setting-mixed-media-set-viewer.md#setting-up-a-mixed-media-set-viewer-preset) and [Create and edit Viewer Presets](application-setup.md#adding-and-editing-viewer-presets).